DESIHIGH/desihigh/README.md

 :whale:  For budding developers, we support [Docker](https://hub.docker.com/r/mjwilsonlbl/desihigh), [Travis CI](https://travis-ci.com/github/michaelJwilson/DESI-HighSchool) and [Anaconda Cloud](https://anaconda.org/michaeljwilson/desi-high). :cloud:

 :school:  Have a classroom full of students potentially interested in DESI High?
-We have an elite team of researchers from across the globe ready to get things [started for you](desihighinitiative@gmail.com) :earth_africa:.
+We have an elite team of researchers from across the globe ready to get things   <a href="mailto:desihighinitiative@gmail.com">started for you</a> :earth_africa:.

 :computer:  Know someone who would love this but has no access?
-Ask us about our [loaner laptop program](desihighinitiative@gmail.com) for the Bay Area.
+Ask us about our <a href="mailto:desihighinitiative@gmail.com">loaner laptop program</a> for the Bay Area.

 <p float="left">
   <img src="./images/BayScienceFest.png", width=250>